zeromq/czmq/README.md

     //      c = zchunk_t ** (creates zchunk)
     //      f = zframe_t ** (creates zframe)
     //      p = void ** (stores pointer)
+    //      n = null, asserts empty frame (0 arguments)
     //
     //  Note that zsock_recv creates the returned objects, and the caller must
     //  destroy them when finished with them.
 The supplied pointers do not need
     //  to be initialized.
 Returns 0 if successful, or -1 if it failed to recv
     //  a message, in which case the pointers are not modified.
+When message
+    //  frames are truncated (a short message), sets return values to zero/null.
+    //  If an argument pointer is NULL, does not store any value (skips it).
+    //  An 'n' picture matches an empty frame; if the message does not match,
+    //  the method will return -1.
     CZMQ_EXPORT int
         zsock_recv (void *self, const char *picture, ...);